Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 Most people think of strings as the content between a pair of quotes (`"`) and, well, nothing really else beyond that.
-Rust forces us to become very familiar with how a string is understood by a computer--as a collection of bytes that, in Rust's case, are guaranteed to be valid UTF-8.
+Rust forces us to become very familiar with how a string is understood by a computer—as a collection of bytes that, in Rust's case, are guaranteed to be valid UTF-8.
 That being said, every language has a way to implement a collection of bytes in one of two ways: *heap-allocated* strings, which are dynamically created at runtime and during the application's